Axis is planning to introduce signing of ACAP applications as default and remove root-privileged access in future AXIS OS releases.

 • ACAP Privileges: Root privileges is disabled by default but can be enabled.

-• SSH Access: Root user access removed and cannot be enabled.
+• SSH Access: Root-privileged access removed and cannot be re-enabled.

-• ACAP Privileges: ACAP applications cannot run with root-user permissions.
+• ACAP Privileges: ACAP applications cannot run with root-privileges.

 Considerations for upcoming AXIS OS releases